SamRoberts/fuzzy_rust/README.md

 Fuzzy's optimal match has a number of issues.

 First, fuzzy does not recognise the `license` field, as it comes before repository in our pattern, but after in our cargo config.
-We have no way of telling fuzzy that `Cargo.toml` entries can be in any order.
-Supporting alternations would help, but ultimately fuzzy may need to move beyond regex features to handle this nicely.
+We could redo our template using Fuzzy's new support for alternatives to get a better result.

 Next, Fuzzy uses the `repository` line pattern to reduce the cost of some extra lines in my `Cargo.toml` that come after `repository` but are not in the